 For example, let’s say you sell an expensive SaaS service.
 Rather than focus on all businesses that could use your software, you focus on the accounts that have the highest need and budget.
 Note that this is not to say that you do not have marketing messages that don’t target all businesses that are in need of this software.
-Your team focuses on the relationships with businesses that are in an immediate position and strengthen those relationships.
+Your team focuses on the relationships with businesses that are in an immediate position and strengthens those relationships.

 What’s The Benefit of Account Based Marketing?

 ABM perfectly compliments the account based approach sales teams have adopted in past years.
 Nurturing targeted consumers with the appropriate marketing message speeds up the sales process.
 Thus, allowing the sales team to achieve a higher closing rate.
 Marketing benefits from this process as sales sees the marketing team as a strategic partner.
-While sales follows up with the leads the marketing team brings in, the sales team can deliver feedback.
-This allows for the marketing team to tailor the messages more accurately and choose the marketing channels that work.
+While sales follow up with the leads the marketing team brings in, the sales team can deliver feedback.
+This allows the marketing team to tailor the messages more accurately and choose the marketing channels that work.

-Customers also benefit from ABM as it allows for a better experience from the first time they interact with your company, to time you finally close the deal.
+Customers also benefit from ABM as it allows for a better experience from the first time they interact with your company, to the time you finally close the deal.
 Buyers prefer personalized interactions, it allows them to have their needs met.
 Creating customized messages that resonate takes time and customers recognize and appreciate this.
 With more personal messages, customers are able to have less of their time wasted, which improves interactions.